Garccosta/SmartBrainApp/README.md

 Done!
 All the tables will be created.
 ```

-For the Front-End you must add your own API key in the controllers/image.js file to connect to Clarifai API.
+You must add your own API key in the controllers/image.js file on api/core project to connect to Clarifai API.

 ### You can grab Clarifai´s API key here:
 https://www.clarifai.com/